darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Sugar delenda est

+Before we start, we're going to need to build `ast.Call` nodes in several places.
+This will help:

-    def desugar(t):
+    def Call(fn, args):
-        return ast.fix_missing_locations(Desugarer().visit(t))
+        return ast.Call(fn, args, [], None, None)

-Python's `ast` module defines another visitor class, for *transforming* trees.
+Besides `NodeVisitor`, Python's `ast` module defines another visitor class, for *transforming* trees.
 It expects each visit method to return an AST node, which will be taken to replace the node that was the argument.
 The default behavior recurses on child nodes, leaving the node otherwise unchanged.
 Desugaring uses such a transformer:

+    def desugar(t):
+        return ast.fix_missing_locations(Desugarer().visit(t))

     class Desugarer(ast.NodeTransformer):